Introduction

 kanji character 'water' with a hook

-The same kanji characters may look different depending on which font they are written in.
-When you learn kanji for the first time, always learn to write kanji in the handwriting-font style (top-left below).
-Other font styles need to be recognized, but do not write kanji in those styles.
+The same kanji character may appear in different shapes depending on the font.
+When learning kanji for the first time, you should always learn to write kanji in the handwriting-style form (shown at the top left below).
+Other font styles are important to recognize when reading, but they should not be used when writing kanji by hand.

 (Learn to write in this style.)